Census Dots

 Multiracial

-Of the 1,028 places in Iowa, Alta Vista is the 657th most populous.
+Alta Vista is ranked the 703rd most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Alta Vista was ranked the 657th most populous place in the 2020 Census.

 Alta Vista's White Population